 The Wedge by Zap Skimboards is a best-selling model aimed at beginners and intermediate young riders.
-It's the ideal board for the initial sand sliding experiences and is built from composilite with polyester resin and a tuff coat gloss finish.
+It's the ideal board for the initial sand sliding experiences built from composilite with polyester resin and a tuff coat gloss finish.

 South Bay Board Co.
 The Marauder

 The Marauder by South Bay Board Co. is a skimboard for riders of all ages and levels.
 It features a slight nose rocker to get the board skimming across the water's surface and a flat center area for extra speed.
 Made with an EPS closed-cell foam core and a 6oz fiberglass sheet on top and bottom.